protontypes/open-sustainable-technology/README.md

 - [CMIP6 Datasets](https://pcmdi.github.io/CMIP6/) - Provides an access to the outputs of the current phase 6 of the Coupled Model Intercomparison Project (CMIP).
 CMIP6 global climate models give a base to (almost) all we may know for the climate of the future.
 - [Climate Watch](https://github.com/Vizzuality/climate-watch) - Offers open data, visualizations and analysis to help policymakers, researchers and other stakeholders gather insights on countries' climate progress.
 - [EarthEngine](https://earthengine.google.com/) - A planetary-scale platform for Earth science data & analysis.

+## Agriculture and Food

+- [OpenFarm](https://github.com/openfarmcc/OpenFarm) - A free and open database and web application for farming and gardening knowledge.
+- [Agridat](https://github.com/kwstat/agridat) - An extensive collection of datasets from agricultural experiments.
+- [MONICA](https://github.com/zalf-rpm/monica) - A dynamic, process-based simulation model which describes transport and bio-chemical turn-over of carbon, nitrogen and water in agro-ecosystems.
+- [OpenPlantPathology](https://github.com/openplantpathology/OpenPlantPathology) - An initiative that supports and promotes the spread of all open, transparent and reproducible practices in the field of plant pathology.
+- [ApsimX](https://github.com/APSIMInitiative/ApsimX) - An agricultural modelling framework used extensively worldwide.
+- [PlantCV](https://github.com/danforthcenter/plantcv) - An open-source image analysis software package targeted for plant phenotyping.

 ## Access and Monitoring of Resources